GfSE/SAF-Cameo-Profile/README.md

 ## SAF FFDS Example Model
 **[SAF_FFDS.mdzip:](SAF_Plugin/samples/SAF/SAF_FFDS.mdzip)** The mdzip file contains the example used in the SAF Specification.
 The model requires the SAF_Plugin to be installed.

-*Note, that the Example model is in no way intended to be a full model of a System.
-The models main purpose is to serve as an example for the SAF Viewpoints.*
+*Note, that the Example model is in no way intended to be a complete model description of the a Fire Forest Detection System.
+The model's main purpose is to serve as an example for the application of SAF Viewpoints.*

 ## Versions
 This is the main branch that reflects the current state of development and it is updated as required.